yannikkellerde/PDF_video_search/README.md

 # Search multiple PDFs and Videos using this python script.
-This script can be highly useful to quickly look up information from lectures during an open-book exam.
+This script can be used to quickly look up information from lectures during an open-book exam.
 ## Searching through multiple PDFs
 **Requirements**
 + OS: Linux, preferrably Ubuntu or another Debian based distro.